tomymaritano/dripnex-wallet/README.md

 ### Docker Compose

-If you want to run Supabase and Redis along with the app, start all services
+If you want Supabase and Redis alongside the app, start everything with:
-with:

 ```bash
 docker-compose up
 ```

-This reads variables from `.env.local` and sets up the required containers.
+`docker-compose` reads the same `.env.local` file used for local development.

 ## 🧪 Running Tests